ernelso/office-docs-powershell/exchange/exchange-ps/exchange/client-access/Set-OwaMailboxPolicy.md

 Accept pipeline input: False
 Accept wildcard characters: False
 ```

+By default, this setting is meaningless, because all Outlook on the web sessions are considered to be on private computers.
+In on-premises Exchange, the only way that users can specify public computer sessions is if you've enabled the selection on the sign in page (the LogonPagePublicPrivateSelectionEnabled parameter value is $true on the Set-OwaVirtualDirectory cmdlet)

 ### -GroupCreationEnabled
 The GroupCreationEnabled parameter specifies whether to allow users to create Office 365 groups in Outlook on the web.
 Valid values are: